kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 							/
 		Query Service							MySQL-II(N-Z)
 		```
-	- Shard Proxy
+- Add Shard Proxy
 	- And Instead of calling database instance directly, we can introduce one more proxy - `Shard Proxy`, that sits in front of database. `Shard Proxy` will help us in many different ways: it can cache query results, monitor database instance health and publish metrics, terminate queries that take too long to return data and many more.
 		```
 					 	  	Config Service		Shard Proxy + MySQL-I (A-M) Processing Service		  |